wolfgang-noichl/pysto-wiki/Build-and-install-SimpleElastix-for-python-3.x.md

 These are unofficial instructions to build SimpleElastix for python 3.x.
 These are slightly different steps to the official [instructions to build SimpleElastix for python 2.x](http://simpleelastix.readthedocs.io/GettingStarted.html).

+These instructions have been tested with Ubuntu 16.04 (Xenial).

 1. Install dependencies